-These witchy salt crystals experiment is a fun Halloween science project for the classroom or home!
+This Halloween salt crystlization experiment is a fun Halloween science project that you can do in the classroom or at home!

-The kids loved this science experiment and it has been one of their favorite crystal science fair projects so far.
+The kids loved this science experiment and it has been one of their favorite crystal experiments to date!

-If you love science AND you love Halloween, you’ll love this witch-inspired take on the classic salt crystals science project!
+If you love science AND you love Halloween, you’ll love this science take on how to make witch crystals!